MIT-Emerging-Talent/ET6-CDSP-starter/1_datasets/README.md

 Region, UN sub-region, Country, IRENA label, ISO code, Flow, Group technology, Sub-technology, Technology, Product code, DataType, Value, Unit, Year, Ptype, Publication.
 - **How it was collected**
-  - According to the [measurement and estimation](https://www.irena.org/publications/2018/Dec/Measurement-and-estimation-of-off-grid-solar-hydro-and-biogas-energy) file of IRENA
+  - According to the [measurement and estimation](https://www.irena.org/publications/2018/Dec/Measurement-and-estimation-of-off-grid-solar-hydro-and-biogas-energy) file of IRENA:
     - The data was collected from a mix of national databases, international organizations (like GOGLA and SNV), and online sources such as project reports and news articles.
     Where direct data was unavailable, IRENA used estimation methods (e.g.,